Graylog2/graylog2-server/UPGRADING.md

 UTF-8 encoding.
 <br>Note that this encoding is applied to all messages received by the input.
 A single input
 cannot handle multiple log sources with different encodings.
-- The permissions for what gets populated in the System dropdown menu were updated to more closely match the page that they link to.
+- The permissions for which options are populated in the System dropdown menu were updated to more closely match the page that they link to.
+See [graylog2-server#13188](https://github.com/Graylog2/graylog2-server/pull/13188) for details.
 The Page permissions remain unchanged but this could affect the workflow for users with legacy permissions.

 ### Changed archived default path